From beats to bedroom pop, Archy Marshall is a master of several genres.

 Framed by the breathy drawl and aggressively twanged guitars of its creator, King Krule’s 2013 debut album ‘6 Feet Beneath The Moon’ was an instant indie classic.
 So unmistakable was the record’s vibe, you’d be forgiven for thinking its signature sound was the redheaded wunderkind’s sole calling card.
 Really though, he’s spinning more plates than a Britain’s Got Talent hopeful.

-With a new King Krule album rumoured to be incoming, and a whole host of different guises dropping tracks left, right and centre, below we unpick the many sides to the musician occasionally known as Archy Marshall – from electronica to electric guitars, DJ sets to doomy noise.
+With last October’s ‘The Ooz’ and a whole host of different guises dropping tracks left, right and centre, below we unpick the many sides to the musician occasionally known as Archy Marshall – from electronica to electric guitars, DJ sets to doomy noise.

 Brooding, jazzy and soulful, King Krule’s lasting mark on UK indie can be felt to this day.
 While debut album ‘6 Feet Beneath The Moon’ is yet to receive a follow-up, its gloomy, film noir aesthetic remains an essential listen nearly four years on.
 It also found this one-time Peckham scruff hopping the Atlantic for numerous big-time telly slots and back pats from the likes of Beyoncé and Frank Ocean.